opf/openproject/docs/user-guide/integrations/README.md

 Currently, there is no direct integration between OpenProject and Jira.
 Since OpenProject is an excellent open source alternative to Jira, we have prepared a way to import tickets from Jira to OpenProject.
 First, you can export your tasks from Jira into an Excel file and then import these tasks via an [Excel plugin into OpenProject](https://www.openproject.org/de/synchronize-excel-openproject/).

+If you would like to learn more about the features of **OpenProject vs Jira** please read [here](https://www.openproject.org/jira-alternative/).

 ## Microsoft Project

 There is an integration between MS Project and OpenProject.
 However, the synch plugin is not actively maintained at this time.
 If you wish to find out more, please [contact us](https://www.openproject.org/contact-us/).